-Sports.
-Other positions exited included Allegheny Technologies, Ibiden, Suncor Energy, Sberbank, Mitsubishi Tanabe Pharma and a reduction in Daiichi Sankyo (Japanese pharmaceutical company).
+We used the powerful run of some of our Chinese Internet names to realise profits, trimming Sina and Tencent as well as exiting CK Hutchison Holdings and selling down China Mobile.
+However, overall weightings to China increased slightly because of price appreciation and additions early in the quarter to Ping An Insurance Group, PICC and Anta Sports.
+Other positions exited included Allegheny Technologies, Ibiden, Suncor Energy, Sberbank, Mitsubishi Tanabe Pharma and a reduction in Dailchi Sankyo (Japanese pharmaceutical company).
 Of these, Allegheny and Ibiden proved poor investments with their failures to bring big new projects to the market at the level of profitability we had anticipated or hoped; a lesson that in times of weak pricing and slow growth, one is punished for not building in a sufficient margin for error.
-We juggled around our gold ETF to good effect and also used periodic sell-offs to add to the likes of Kering (luxury fashion), Nintendo (electronic games) and Wynn Resorts (casinos), and re-introduced two small positions in neglected cyclicals, Norilsk Nickel and Sumitomo Metal Mining Co (gold and Nickel).
+We also used periodic sell-offs to add to the likes of Kering (luxury fashion), Nintendo (electronic games) and Wynn Resorts (casinos), and reintroduced two small positions in neglected cyclicals, Norilsk Nickel and Sumitomo Metal Mining Co (gold and Nickel).